H2 receptor antagonist: Drug interactions

 With regard to pharmacokinetics, cimetidine in particular interferes with some of the body's mechanisms of drug metabolism and elimination through the liver cytochrome P450 (CYP) pathway.
 To be specific, cimetidine is an inhibitor of the P450 enzymes CYP1A2, CYP2C9, CYP2C19, CYP2D6, CYP2E1, CYP3A4.
 By reducing the metabolism of drugs through these enzymes, cimetidine may increase their serum concentrations to toxic levels.
 Many drugs are affected, including warfarin, theophylline, phenytoin, lidocaine, quinidine, propranolol, labetalol, metoprolol, methadone, tricyclic antidepressants, some benzodiazepines, dihydropyridine calcium channel blockers, sulfonylureas, metronidazole, and some recreational drugs such as ethanol and methylenedioxymethamphetamine (MDMA).

-The more recently developed H2-receptor antagonists are less likely to alter CYP metabolism.
+The more recently developed H2receptor antagonists are less likely to alter CYP metabolism.
 Ranitidine is not as potent a CYP inhibitor as cimetidine, although it still shares several of the latter's interactions (such as with warfarin, theophylline, phenytoin, metoprolol, and midazolam).
 Famotidine has negligible effect on the CYP system, and appears to have no significant interactions.